DELAWARE TASK FORCE

 On Monday, July 18th 2011 The Racial Justice Improvement Project Delaware Task Force held a workshop training event on Bias-Free Decision Making at the Dover Sheraton Hotel in Dover, Delaware.
 All Forty-Two Supervisors of the Delaware Probation Department were required to attend this training.
 The following members of the Delaware Task Force: Curt Shockley, Director of Probation and Parole, Justice Henry DuPont Ridgley, and Colonel Robert Coupe, representing the Delaware State Police, presented during this day-long training.
 Special thanks to Delaware Task Force Members Amy Quinlan and Drewry Fennell.

-Some of the Key Objectives of this project include:
+Key Objectives of the Delaware Reform include:

 This website is funded in whole or in part through a grant from the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including without limitation, its content, technical infrastructure, and policies, and any services or tools provided).